 IT and management can quickly see the bottlenecks of testing effort, what issues arise with test automation and manual testing while the mobile app is getting tested in different phases of the development.

 In addition to versatile test reports, the thing that really makes testing on cloud-based devices flexible is the remote access in three different levels: manual testing using a device on a browser, full test automation with frameworks and integration with API to remove all manual interactions for your device testing effort.
-This provide IT and management fine-grained details of how testing is going and if there are any adjustments needed for devices, resources or frameworks.
+This provides IT and management fine-grained details of how testing is going and if there are any adjustments needed for devices, resources or frameworks.